 Another example is the recent “mLife” campaign for AT&T Wireless from Ogilvy, New York.
 Rather than compete on generic benefits in an increasingly commoditised category, the team recognised that technological developments would fundamentally impact people’s lives and how they connect to others and set out to own this.
 The creative idea, “mLife” (or “mobile life”), sprung directly from this vision.

 As Brian Collins, Executive Creative Director of the Brand Integration Group at Ogilvy New York, says, “Define every opportunity as big as possible.”
 Or, as Steve Henry puts it in Excellence in Advertising, “Write every brief to change the world.”

 A final piece of advice: Be open-minded and courageous.

 The best creative teams don’t work to a brief.
 They work from it.
 Working to a brief implies limits and constraints.
-The reality is that the brief is a starting point, a springboard to something new and more significant.
+The brief is a starting point, a springboard to something new and more significant.
 It should be directional but never prescriptive.
-We need to be open-minded that creativity will take us to a place we may never know existed.
-Indeed, we need to embrace and encourage this rather than fear it because it is the source of competitive advantage for designer and our clients.
+We must be open-minded that creativity will take us to a place we may never know existed.
+Indeed, we need to embrace and encourage this rather than fear it because it is the source of competitive advantage for designers and our clients.